-Figure 18 - Peak explosion pressure versus volume size behind leaking seal - calculations and experimental measurements.
+Figure 18 - Peak explosion pressure versus volume size behind leaking seal - calculations and experimental measurements

 Figure 19 - Illustration of design pulse application for new seal construction.
-Scenario 1 depicts with a managed atmosphere behind the seals and inertization as required.
+Scenario 1 depicts unmonitored seals with no monitoring and no inertization.
+Scenario 2 depicts monitored seals with a managed atmosphere behind the seals and inertization as required.
 Note that not meeting the requirements for limiting the run-up length, the explosive mix volume and the venting of a possible explosion or the monitoring criteria, necessitates use of the 4.4 MPa (640 psi) design pulse for seal design.